-The Company defines capital as consisting of shareholder's equity, being comprised of issued capital stock, contributed surplus and deficit and long term debt.
+The Company defines capital as consisting of shareholders' equity, being comprised of issued capital stock, contributed surplus and deficit and long term debt.
 The Company's objectives when managing capital are primarily to support the creation of shareholder value, but also to ensure that the Company is able to meet its financial obligations as they become due.
 The Company has not declared or paid any dividends on its Common Shares.

 In order to fund the business activities intended in its current business plan, management expects that the Company's mining operations will continue to provide positive cash flow from its operations that is more than sufficient to support its corporate expenses, capital expenditure requirements and exploration activities.
-As described above under "Summary of Financial Position", at June 30, 2016, the Company had net current assets of \$0.4 million and generated \$0.5 million in positive cash flow for the period ended June 30, 2016.
-A continuation of the positive cash flows from operations is expected to provide sufficient capital to the Company to fund annual operating expenses, repayment of all outstanding facilities, capital commitments budgeted and the exploration program contemplated until the end of 2016.
+As described above under "Summary of Financial Position", at September 30, 2016, the Company had net current liabilities of \$3.6 million and generated \$0.1 million in positive cash flow for the period ended September 30, 2016.
+A continuation of the positive cash flows from operations, which will be increased by production from Galaxy and a reduction in capital expenditure, is expected to provide sufficient capital to the Company to fund annual operating expenses, repayment of all outstanding facilities, capital commitments budgeted until the end of 2017.